-FOR AGAINST RESOLUTION 1 That the audited Financial Statements of the Company for the financial year ended 31 December 2023 and the reports of the Directors and of the Auditors thereon, having been considered, be adopted.
-RESOLUTION 2 Directors Peter Clarke and Jeremy Matouk who retire, and being eligible in accordance with By-Law No 1, paragraph 4.3.2 are hereby re-elected.
-RESOLUTION 3 That Messrs.
+RES SOLUTION FOR AGAINST Ord dinary Resolution 2.
+That in accordance By-Law No 1, paragraph 4.3.2 each of the following persons who retire and being eligible be and is hereby re-elected a Director of the Company to hold office for a term of three years expiring on the close of the third Annual Meeting of the Shareholders of the Company following this election: Mr. Conrad Sabga Ms. Sharon Christopher 3.
+That Messrs.
 Ernst & Young be appointed as Auditors of the Company and that the Directors be and hereby are authorized to fix their remuneration in respect of the period ending at the conclusion of the next Annual Meeting of the Company.